Blaine137/unanimity/README.md

 # Unanimity Messenger
 ## Harmony through Words.

-Online chatroom where you can connect with friends. <br />
+Unanimity, instant communication that connects you to anyone.<br />

 Poweder by: React.js, React Router, and redux.